DataManagementLab/zero-shot-cost-estimation/README.md

 ## Citation

-Please cite our papers, if you find this work useful.
+Please cite our papers, if you find this work useful or use it in your own paper as baseline.

 ```
 @article{DBLP:journals/corr/abs-2201-00561,